InfinityRift/vg-match-analysis/plans.md

 ## Before end of contest goals:

- 1. Improve error handling
-     a.
-Improve the Internal Error reporter to not show error messages themselves, but just apologize and suggest refreshing or trying a different match.
-     a.
-Look up how to handle timeout AJAX requests in jQuery and do that for each time the analysis page sends one, giving an appropriate error page each time.
-     a.
-Change the npm start command to dump console stuff to a log file with `tee`.
  1. Add a data browsing page
      * Provide new server queries for:
         * getting list of harvesters